 Is it healthy?

-You’re getting a week’s supply of vitamins and minerals from colourful fruit and vegetables every day.
+The benefits of juicing are that you’re getting a week’s supply of vitamins and minerals from drinking juices of colourful fruit and vegetables every day.
+However, your body will only take on so much and will urinate a large amount of this, if consumed regularly through the day without any other food.
 Surely that’s the key to a successful diet?!

 That is probably the only benefit to going on a juice diet.
 However there are many other nutrients that are missing and are critical for health.